-Jason CoreyAssociate Dean of Graduate Studies & Research and Associate Professor of Music
+Jason CoreyAssociate Dean of Graduate Studies and Associate Professor of Performing Arts Technology

 - 2281 Moore

 Jason Corey teaches courses in sound recording, timbral ear training, and musical acoustics, and is active as a recording engineer focusing primarily on symphonic band, jazz, orchestral, chamber, and experimental electronic music.
-His research is concerned with technical ear training and critical listening and the development of audio processing tools for multichannel audio with applications in music and film sound recording.
-In 2010, he published a book with accompanying software entitled Audio Production and Critical Listening: Technical Ear Training (Focal Press).
+His research is concerned with technical ear training and critical listening, as well as the development of audio processing tools for multichannel audio with applications in music and film sound recording.
+In 2010, he published a book with accompanying software titled Audio Production and Critical Listening: Technical Ear Training (Focal Press).

 Serving as chair of the Audio Engineering Society Education Committee from 2004-08, he was actively involved in the organization of student and education events at AES conventions.
 He is the founder of the University of Michigan AES Student Section, serving as its faculty advisor since 2003.